mealie-recipes/mealie/docs/docs/contributors/developers-guide/starting-dev-server.md

 First ensure that docker is running.
 Then when you clone the repo and open with VS Code you should see a popup asking you to reopen the project inside a development container.
 Click yes and it will build the development container and run the setup required to run both the backend API and the frontend webserver.
 This also pre-configures pre-commit hooks to ensure that the code is up to date before committing.

-Checkout the makefile for all of the available commands.
+[Checkout the makefile reference](#make-file-reference) for all of the available commands.

 !!! tip
     For slow terminal checkout the solution in this [GitHub Issue](https://github.com/microsoft/vscode/issues/133215)